m4teen/ml/README.md

 │   └── notes.pdf              # Compiled version of the notes
 │
-├── notebooks/                # Jupyter notebooks used for EDA and modelling │   ├── assignment.ipynb       # Core model development notebook
+├── notebooks/                # Jupyter notebooks used for EDA and modelling │   ├── notebook.ipynb       # Core model development notebook
 │   └── ...                    # Additional exploratory or experimental notebooks
 │
 ├── images/                    # Static plots and visual outputs from the analysis